-Step 1: Heat avocado oil, or another high heat oil, in a 12" cast iron pan.
-When the pan is hot, toss in the shishito peppers whole.
-Add minced garlic and salt.
+Step 2: Heat avocado oil, or another high heat oil, in a 12" large cast iron skillet over medium-high heat.

-As the peppers blister, I like to add some minced garlic and salt.
+Step 5: As the peppers blister, I like to add some lemon, minced garlic, and flaky salt.
 The garlic gets nice and crispy around the peppers.
-You can toss in some onions or diced shallots too if you like!
+You can toss in some sesame seeds, onions, or diced shallots too if you like!

 More Ways to Cook Shishito Peppers: